-- New Planning, Building & By-law Administrator shared contract position, - Increase in planned events, marketing and mileage.
+- New Planning, Building & By-law Administrator shared contract position, - Increase in planned events (harvest table dinner), marketing and mileage.

 The Building Department budget is funded through building permit revenues and therefore does not affect the municipal tax rate.
-The Building Department has an increase of 26.4% (+\$84,140) which is primarily attributed to the following;
+The Building Department has an increase of 25.4% (+\$81,040) which is primarily attributed to the following;